Wilem Frischmann: Tower 42 (formerly Nat West Tower), London

 Frischmann was responsible for the design of this 52-storey landmark structure in London, the tallest building in London at the time of its construction.
 The firm carried out natural frequency tests and modelled the potential for progressive collapse.
 After the IRA bomb attack, PF carried out the same tests and found that the structure had not been significantly damaged.
 The project won the European Award for Steels Structures from CECM Prix European De La Construction Metallique and the paper detailing the towers design won an ICE award.

 Drapers Gardens, London

 During the construction of this twenty-eight storey building, PF tested and proved that the solid steel mullions provided adequate fire resistance without any need for fire protection.
 A paper on the development won the Oscar Faber Bronze Medal awarded by the IStructE.

 Aldersgate Street, London

-He has helped bring the world of innovation which surrounds engineering to the public.
+Frischmann helped bring the world of innovation which surrounds engineering to the public.
 PF were appointed to design the Aldersgate Street development in the centre of London, which has the deepest in London (14-storeys); and used a construction technique WWF had previously published a paper on.
 The techniques were covered in an article in The Sunday Times.